 For example, your relative may have gifted you a 10% deposit to buy a property in Bexleyheath.
 On its own, you’d need to borrow 90% of the property’s value and pay the rates at that loan-to-value (LTV) ratio.
 However, you may also have saved enough for a 5% deposit.
 Added together, you can apply for a lower 85% LTV mortgage instead of one at 90%.
-This lower threshold means you will be offered more competitive rates by the lender and possibly have access to more deals.
+This lower threshold means you’ll be offered more competitive rates by the lender and possibly have access to more deals.

 Alternatives to consider